ddlindeque/funk/docs/syntax.md

 #### Examples

 ```
-variant YesNo = Yes | No;
+variant yesno = yes | no;
-// YesNo is an expression of type 'type'
+// yesno is an expression of type 'type'
-// Yes and No are expressions of type 'YesNo'
+// yes and no are expressions of type 'yesno'

-variant Maybe<a> = None | Some(a);
+variant maybe<a> = none | some(a);
-// Maybe is a constructor taking one parameter of type 'type', i.e.: 'type->type'
+// maybe is a constructor taking one parameter of type 'type', i.e.: 'type->type'
-// None is a constructor taking no parameters, i.e.: 'Maybe<a>'
+// none is a constructor taking no parameters, i.e.: 'maybe<a>'
-// Some is a constructor taking one parameter of type 'a', i.e.: 'a->Maybe<a>'
+// some is a constructor taking one parameter of type 'a', i.e.: 'a->maybe<a>'

-variant [affine] Handle = Empty | Resource(int64);
+variant [affine] handle = empty | resource(int64);
-// Handle has been associated with the attribute named 'affine'
+// handle has been associated with the attribute named 'affine'
 ```

 ### *Product* types